TetianaShchudla/ETL-project_Call-Center/README.md

 - Split EmployeeName from STA_Employees into EmployeeFirstName and EmployeeLastName.
 - Split ManagerName from STA_Employees into ManagerFirstName and ManagerLastName.
-- Split EmployeeName from STA_Employees into StateCode and City.
+- Split StateSD from STA_Employees into StateCode and City.

 Using __Lookup function__, we were able to join USStates table in order to get also the Region column.
 Using __Data Conversions__ functions, we were able to adjust all the data types of all columns as needed.